St Neots Quads

 The St Neots quads are a set of quadruplets who were born in 1935 to Doris Miles, living in Eynesbury, in St Neots, Huntingdonshire, England.
 A family doctor ensured that special attention was given to their care, and they were the first British quadruplets to survive more than a few days.
 They were regarded as a sensation by the press, and were sponsored by a baby formula manufacturer; they were frequently called on to be present at events for publicity purposes.
-As of 2024, they are still living and are the oldest quadruplets in the world.
+At the end of 2025, only one of them was still alive.

 Birth and after

 On 28 November 1935, Doris Miles gave birth to quadruplets.
 They were the first British quadruplets babies to survive more than a few days.
 In ante-natal check-ups Mrs Miles had been led to believe she was expecting twins, but later an X-ray indicated triplets.

 Dr E H Harrisson, District Nurse Mailing, and Mrs Miles' mother delivered the babies.
 They were seven weeks premature, and were very underweight.
 Their toenails and fingernails had not yet formed, and they were unable to maintain body temperature without artificial aid.
 The fourth baby to be born needed artificial respiration for 50 minutes before he started to breathe independently.

 The babies were Ann, weighing 3 lb 12+1/2 oz, Ernest 3 lb 5 oz, Paul 3 lb 7 oz, and Michael at 2 lb 13 oz.
 The babies were also unable to suckle properly at first, and were fed from a teaspoon by Mrs Miles' mother.